 Businesses may apply for a grant of up to \$250,000.
 Once awarded, they may use training providers of their choice.
 The grant funds most training programs, with the exception of those legally mandated (e.g., OSHA training).
-Examples of acceptable training topics include English for Speakers of Other Languages (ESOL), Customer Service, Sales, Supervisory Skills, Adult Basic Education, Train the Trainer, and Lean/Continuous Process Improvement.
+Examples of acceptable training topics include English Speakers of Other Languages (ESOL), Customer Service, Sales, Supervisory Skills, Adult Basic Education, Train the Trainer, and Lean Continuous Process Improvement.
 Grant value must be matched on a 50/50 basis between the grant and the employer's financial contribution.
 Employers typically meet their obligations by paying employees' wages while attending training.
 The grant must be completed within two years of receipt.
+The program is available by clicking here: workforcetrainingfund.org/programs/general-program.